-Trump’s fed pick owes unpaid taxes
+Trump’s Federal Reserve pick owes unpaid taxes

 WASHINGTON (AP) — President Donald Trump’s pick to serve on the Federal Reserve’s Board of Governors had a lien of more than $75,000 filed against him in January 2018 for unpaid taxes.

-The president said last week he intends to nominate Stephen Moore to fill a vacancy on the Fed’s seven-member board.
+The president said last week he intends to nominate Stephen Moore to fill a vacancy on the Fed’s seven-member board, though he has not yet officially submitted the nomination.

 Moore is a conservative economic analyst and frequent Federal Reserve critic.
 He is a well-known and often polarizing figure in Washington political circles.
-He served as a Trump campaign adviser in 2016.
+He served as a Trump campaign adviser in 2016 and helped Trump craft his tax cut plan.

 Court records in Montgomery County, Maryland, show a $75,328 lien against Moore was entered in favor of the United States government for unpaid taxes, and for penalties and interest that may accrue from 2014.